marexv/kodiRecommenderDemo/README.md

 ## To do:

+- [x] Implement faster graph datastructure
-- Use actors, directors and tags data for forming boards
+- [ ] Use actors, directors and tags data for forming boards

 ## Note to self